milosdavidovic/blog.io/_posts/2018-03-01-angular-forms.markdown

 }
 ```

-We have created checkbox for all of our ingredients, and added a name and `ngModel` to each one of them.
+We have created a checkbox for all of our ingredients and added a name and `ngModel` to each one of them.
 Now, when the form is submitted, we can see that all of our checkboxes in the console, and see that proper ingredients are selected:
 ![pizza-console-checkbox.png]({{ "/assets/2018-03-01-angular-forms/pizza-console-checkbox.png" | relative_url }})

 ### Adding Forms Validation

 So far we only used _ngForm_ object to access value property, but there is a lot more to it.
 We can also use this object for the form validation purposes.
-Lets say we want to make our pizza name input field mandatory.
+Let us say we want to make our pizza name input field mandatory.
 Here is some code which demonstrates how to achieve this with help of Angular.

 ```html
 <!--Rest of the code omitted for clarity...-->